-In addition, the physical barriers are defended by secretions containing enzymes that can destroy bacteria.
-Examples are tears in the eyes and secretions in the digestive tract.
+In addition, the physical barriers are defended by "good" bacteria that live in the area and by secretions containing enzymes that can destroy harmful bacteria.
+Examples are tears in the eyes, secretions in the digestive tract, and normal "gut flora" (bacteria) that live in the digestive tract.

 Nonspecific (innate) immunity is present at birth.
 It is so named because its components treat all foreign substances in much the same way.
-The white blood cells involved in nonspecific immunity are monocytes (which develop into macrophages), neutrophils, eosinophils, basophils, and natural killer cells (Veterinary.heading on page White Blood Cells of Dogs).
-These types of white blood cells usually act on their own to destroy invaders.
+Acute inflammation is the most important process involved in nonspecific immunity.
+During inflammation, white blood cells (such as neutrophils and macrophages) rapidly travel from the blood into the tissues to kill invading organisms and remove injured cells.
+Other white blood cells involved in nonspecific immunity are monocytes (which develop into macrophages), eosinophils, basophils, and natural killer cells ( see also White Blood Cells of Dogs White Blood Cells of Dogs The function of white blood cells (also called leukocytes) is to defend the body against infection.
+There are 2 main types of white blood cells formed in the bone marrow: phagocytes and lymphocytes... read more ).
+These nonspecific types of white blood cells usually act on their own to destroy invaders.
 The complement system and cytokines are molecules produced by the immune system that also participate in nonspecific immunity.

 Most vaccines work by stimulating the development of specific immunity.
 Vaccinations have been developed for many diseases in animals and are an effective way of enhancing the immune response.

-Other white blood cells (T cells) need help from cells that first ingest the invader and break it into fragments.
+T-cells are white blood cells that also need help from cells that first ingest the invader and break it into fragments.
 The fragments are then presented to the T cells so that they can recognize and destroy them.
 These helper cells are called antigen presenting cells.

 After an infectious organism has been eliminated, most of the immune cells and antibodies that fought the infection disappear.
 However, a small group of “memory” immune cells remain in the body.
 If the memory cells are later exposed to an antigen that they remember, they help the body respond much faster and with a stronger response.
 This is the reason why vaccinations are successful in preventing many diseases.
 Vaccinations prime the immune system to respond quickly by exposing the T and B cells to antigens present on the infectious organism.

 The immune system does not always function properly.
-Sometimes it identifies parts of its own body as foreign and attacks them, causing what is known as an auto-immune disorder.
+Immune system disorders, called immune-mediated disorders, occur when the immune system is overactive or underactive.
+Disorders resulting from an underactive immune system, called immunodeficiencies, put animals at an increased risk for infections.
+Alternatively, an overactive immune system can attack parts of its own body that it misidentifies as foreign, causing what is known as an autoimmune disorder.
 At other times, the immune system overreacts to foreign invaders by producing too many antibodies or other chemicals (known as hypersensitivity or allergic reactions).
-Sometimes the immune system does not react at all (immunosuppression) or cannot generate an appropriate immune response.
-The malfunctions are called immune-mediated disorders.
 There are 4 general classifications or types of these disorders.

+Type I reactions are excessive immune responses triggered by antibodies, mast cells, and eosinophils.
+It includes allergic reactions, the most serious of which is anaphylaxis.
 Anaphylaxis is a rare, life-threatening, immediate allergic reaction to something that has entered the body (for example, eaten or injected).
 In a normal immune system, the binding of an antigen to an antibody activates various cells, which produce chemicals such as histamines.
 In anaphylaxis, the body activates an excessive number of cells, resulting in the production of very large numbers of histamines and other chemicals.
 These chemicals can affect various organs such as the blood vessels and muscles.
-The severity of the reaction depends on the type of antigen, the amount of antibodies produced, the amount of antigen, and the route of exposure.
+The severity of the reaction depends on the type and amount of antigen, the amount of antibodies produced, and the route of exposure.
 Agents that can cause anaphylactic and allergic reactions include biting insects, vaccines, drugs, food, and blood products.
-The most common signs include restlessness, excitement, drooling, vomiting, abdominal pain, diarrhea, shock, collapse, convulsions, and death.
+The most common signs include restlessness, excitement, swelling of the face, drooling, vomiting, abdominal pain, diarrhea, difficulty breathing, shock, collapse, convulsions, and death.

 Type II reactions occur when an antibody binds to an antigen present at the surface of its own cells.
 This antibody–antigen complex then activates a cell-killing series of proteins called complement, resulting in cell death and tissue damage.
-It is unclear what triggers this antibody-mediated cell killing but, as with all immune-mediated diseases, the combination of both external factors and an infection can lead to the development of this type of reaction.
-It has been suggested that some viral infections can lead to changes in regulation of the immune system.
-This can either trigger an overreaction of the immune system or convert protective immunity into a disease.
+An infection can trigger this reaction, or "cross-reactive" antibodies can target normal cells.
+Some animals appear to be born with a higher risk of this disorder.

 Signs of Type II hypersensitivity vary, and they depend on the organ in which the reaction is occurring.
-Signs can include fever, kidney failure, vomiting, diarrhea, abdominal pain, or joint swelling.
-The disease is diagnosed by physical examination and by biopsies of the damaged organ.
+Immune-mediated destruction of red blood cells and platelets are the most common Type II reactions.
+The skin and muscles are other potential targets.
+The method of diagnosis also varies depending on the affected organ.
 Supportive treatment consists of elimination of the infectious agent (if determined) and anti-inflammatory or immunosuppressive drug treatment.

 Type III reactions occur when a large number of antigen–antibody complexes lodge in certain organs, causing damage to blood vessels.
-There are many possible reasons for the continuous presence of antigens, including persistent infections caused by viruses, bacteria, fungi, or parasites.
+There are many possible reasons for the continuous presence of antigens, including persistent infections, cancer, and longterm exposure to inhaled antigens.
 In addition, antibody responses to certain drugs can occur, particularly in the case of long-acting drugs or drugs that are given continually over a long period of time.
 Some animals can react and produce antibodies against self antigens.
 However, in many cases, the cause of the disease is unidentifiable.

 The most commonly affected sites include the joints, skin, kidneys, lungs, and brain.
-Signs vary and may include fever, lameness that shifts from leg to leg, painful or swollen joints, behavioral changes, vomiting, diarrhea, and abdominal pain.
-An immune complex disease is usually diagnosed with blood tests.
+Signs vary and may include fever, skin lesions, lameness that shifts from leg to leg, painful or swollen joints, behavioral changes, vomiting, diarrhea, and abdominal pain.
+An immune complex disease is usually diagnosed with blood tests, biopsies, and by ruling out other causes of disease.
 Treatment generally includes supportive treatment for the affected organ, removal of the causative agent, or treatment of the infection (such as appropriate antibiotic treatment for bacterial infection).
-Anti--inflammatory drugs may be needed to stop the continued formation of immune complexes and to decrease the inflammation associated with these reactions.
+Anti-inflammatory drugs may be needed to stop the continued formation of immune complexes and to decrease the inflammation associated with these reactions.

 Type IV or delayed hypersensitivity occurs more than 24 hours after the body was exposed to an antigen.
-The antigens usually responsible for the development of Type IV reactions include bacteria, parasites, viruses, chemicals, and certain cell antigens.
+Unlike the other types of reactions that involve antibodies, Type IV reactions involve immune cells, such as T cells and macrophages.
+The antigens responsible for the development of Type IV reactions can come from bacteria, parasites, viruses, chemicals, and certain cells.
 This type of reaction can occur in any organ.
 For this reason the signs will vary.
 The reaction is diagnosed based on excluding other causes for organ-specific diseases and by laboratory tests on the tissue.
 The goals of treatment are to provide supportive treatment based on the organ-specific disease process, to identify (if possible) and eliminate the source of the antigen causing the reaction, and to control inflammation and immune suppression.